0v0V/0v0V.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I recently received my M.S. from the [VAI Lab](https://visualai.khu.ac.kr/home) at the Graduate School of AI, Kyung Hee University, where I was advised by Prof. Jung Uk Kim.
-I also hold a B.S. in Software Convergence from the Kyunghee University.
+I  received my M.S. from the [VAI Lab](https://visualai.khu.ac.kr/home) at the Graduate School of AI, Kyung Hee University, where I was advised by Prof. Jung Uk Kim.
+I also hold a B.S. in Software Convergence from the Kyung Hee University.

 My work aims to address key challenges in <i>**multimodal learning**<i> and <i>**data-centric AI**<i>.